angegabrieliliesyvainonangaouk-prog/Space-Titinac-on-kaggle-/README.md

  CodeSpace

-You can explore my notebook to see how I explain each choice and step of my workflow.
+You can explore my notebook to see how I explain each choice and step of my workflow.You can see this notebook in the field Space_titanic_codespace.
+Link Kaggle https:**//www.kaggle.com/competitions/spaceship-titanic/leaderboard

 Vous pouvez consulter mon notebook pour voir comment j’explique chacun de mes choix et ma manière de travailler.Il se trouve dans le fichier space_titanic_CodeSpace

 🧩 Conclusion / Conclusion